matthias-reis/carda-gatsby/content/articles/2024/05/mono-japan-interview-en.md

 **Once again, many thanks to Taka.** If you're reading this, it means so much that you've taken all the precious time to answer my questions so in-depth and shared all these details with me.
 Thank you!

-**To everyone who follows the stories I publish on Sounds Vegan:** Please read this interview thoroughly and don't miss the side note about the sadly passed music legend Steve Albini I added it between this interview and the video for "Oath" below.
+**To everyone who follows the stories I publish on Sounds Vegan:** Please read this interview thoroughly and don't miss the side note about the sadly passed music legend Steve Albini.
+I added it between this interview and the video for "Oath" below.

 ---